 What should I do if the Edge extension isn’t available in my region?

 Availability can vary by region and browser policies.
 If you don’t see Proton VPN in the Edge Add-ons store, check Proton VPN’s official site for the latest guidance or wait for regional availability updates.
-Egypt vpn extension
+Cyberghost chrome extension review

 Is there a difference between the Edge extension and the desktop app in terms of privacy?